 For programs extended over time, we need to amortize both cost and benefits.
 Occasionally, the duration of the costs may be different from the duration or life expectancy of the benefits.
-An extreme example here is the pyramids.
-The Great Pyramid of Giza was built around 2550 BC and presumably paid for at the time.
-The Egyptian tourist industry, however, has been reaping the benefits ever since.
-Consequently, to make things comparable, analysts calculate the NPV of both costs and benefits.
+Consequently, to make things comparable, analysts will calculate the NPV of both costs and benefits.